Free All-in-One Office Suite with PDF Editor

 Also Read:

-- 1. How to find if cell contains specific text in Excel
+- 1. How to check if a cell contains text in Excel

 - 2. How to check if a cell contains text in Excel

-- 5. How to check if a cell contains text in Excel
+- 5. How to sum if cell contains text in Excel?

-- 6. How to sum if cell contains text in Excel?
+- 6. How to check if cell contains partial text in Excel